D-Market Elektronik Hizmetler ve Ticaret A.S. (HEPS) Shares Soar Above 1-Year High

-The stock price of D-Market Elektronik Hizmetler ve Ticaret A.S.
-(NASDAQ: HEPS) has jumped by 1.90 compared to previous close of 1.05.
-Despite this, the company has seen a gain of 0.94% in its stock price over the last five trading days.
+D-Market Elektronik Hizmetler ve Ticaret A.S.
+(NASDAQ: HEPS)’s stock price has plunge by 8.00relation to previous closing price of 1.25.
+Nevertheless, the company has seen a 28.57% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in D-Market Elektronik Hizmetler ve Ticaret A.S.
 (NASDAQ: HEPS) Right Now?